geomatics-io/ObjectListView/docs/index.rst

 OK, I'm interested.
 What do I do next?
 --------------------------------------

-You can download_ a demonstration of the `ObjectListView` in action.
-This demo includes ObjectListView project which you need to include in your project.
+The source code to `ObjectListView` can be `downloaded here <download.html>`_.
+You can also download a demonstration, documentation and unit tests on the same page.

 After that, you might want to look at the :ref:`Getting Started` and the :ref:`Cookbook` sections.
 Please make sure you have read and understood these sections before asking questions in the Forum_.
 There is also an article describing the `ObjectListView at CodeProject`_.

 At some point, you will want to do something with an ObjectListView and it won't be immediately obvious how to make it happen.
 After dutifully scouring the :ref:`Getting Started` and the :ref:`Cookbook` sections, you decide that is is still not obvious.
-The Forum_ section is the place to find all your as-yet-unasked questions.
+The Forum_ section is the place to find all your as-yet- unasked questions.

 It may even be possible that you might find some undocumented features in the code (also known as bugs).
 These "features" can be `reported here`_ and can be tracked on the project's `Issue Tracker`_.

 Finally, after you realise just how great the ObjectListView is, and how you really have come to love .NET's ListView, you will be moved with gratitude to